Aya-labs/Roadmap/CONTRIBUTING.md

 Once the issue is closed, it will be marked as resolved in the issue tracker, and it will be removed from the active issues list.

 Remember, closing an issue does not mean the end of the discussion.
-If further questions or concerns arise, feel free to reopen the issue and continue the conversation.
+If further questions or concerns arise, feel free to reopen the issue and continue

+the conversation.

-# Contributing to other repositories in Ayalabs Organisation
+# Contributing to projects

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.